NikitaMedhi/DineHunt/README.md

 ## Features

 1. **Restaurant Discovery**
-   - Search for restaurants based on manually entering a city/area name.
+   - Search for restaurants based on manually entering a area name.
    - Real-time results powered by geolocation data and user queries.

 2. **Dynamic and Engaging Interface**